marufarafat/WooPackages/README.md

 ## 7. Blocking Behavior

-When the license is invalid:
+When the entitlement is invalid:

 - Application execution stops immediately
 - The landing page is replaced
-- The blocking message is shown **exactly as returned by the license server**
+- The blocking message is shown **exactly as returned by the entitlement server**
 - No application code continues executing

 ---